How much does it cost to fire an employee?

 There are four distinct dismissal procedures, each with their own conditions and options.

-1. Immediate dismissal (in Dutch: ontslag op staande voet).
-This is a quick dismissal procedure but it is only allowed in special cases: theft, fraud, drunkenness, lying, and more.
+- Immediate (in Dutch: ontslag op staande voet).
+This is a quick dismissal procedure but it is only allowed in special cases, for example, theft, fraud, drunkenness, or lying.

-2. Petitioning the district court (kantonrechter.
-This procedure is an option in case of poor performance, labour disputes or a combination of circumstances.
+- Petitioning the district court (kantonrechter).
+This procedure is an option in case of poor performance, labour disputes, or a combination of circumstances.

-4. By mutual agreement.
-You enter into a settlement agreement together.
+- By mutual agreement.
+You enter into a settlement together.

 Cost overview

-Whatever procedure you pick, laying off staff always comes at a price.
+Whatever procedure you choose, laying off staff always comes at a price.
 Here is a list of the main cost items.

 1. Notice period: 1 to 4 months' salary